Walker's Haute Route

 What's it like underfoot?

 Underfoot you will experience a variety of tracks and trails on the Haute Route.
 Standardly the mountainous sections run on single-track paths that can be rocky in places, sometimes with steps but mostly just the bare earth.
-Mud is not a problem in the same way as on paths in the UK, for example!
 Tracks are also common - perhaps gravel forest roads, ski pistes, or rough tracks for vehicles over agricultural land.
 There are some sections of country lanes.
 Unusually even for an Alpine trek at this level, some of the mountain passes are particularly steep, loose and rocky, calling for good experience and steady balance.
 An alternative to one of these steep cols is a series of ladders, almost vertical.

 Is the route obvious?

 The Haute Route has sections that are particularly difficult to navigate, if the visibility is poor.
-Other sections are reasonably clear.
+This is particularly the case for the stage between Cabane Mont Fort and Cabane Prafleuri.
+Other sections are well way-marked and signposted.
 It is crucial to note that there is no set 'Haute Route' trail; instead the route follows pre-existing paths and tracks.
 It's crucial therefore to pick the correct ones!
-The trickiest sections to navigate come on the rockiest and most remote terrain, where sometimes there are painted waymarks to follow but at other times a keen sense of direction is needed, allied to map and compass skills.

 During each summer season, snow falls on typically two or three or more occasions.
 It tends to go away equally quickly and tends not to be deep at the altitude of the Haute Route, but for the time it remains it can make navigation even more challenging.
 Under a cover of snow, ground features are hidden and reliance on map and compass skills is key.